facebookresearch/ParlAI/docs/source/tutorial_model_cards.md

 - `--model-file / -mf`: the model file
 - `--folder-to-save / -fts`: the location where we're saving reports

+and add the command `--mode gen` to signify we're in (report) generation mode.

 ### Step 1: Generating reports
 In general, we can use a command like this for report generation:
 ```